garrandall/popular-music-data/tracks/sleeping-with-a-friend-neon-trees.md

 ‘Cause this is trouble, yeah this is trouble

-I said ooh, ooh
+I said oh, oh
 You got me in the mood, mood
 I’m scared, but if my heart’s gonna break
 Before the night will end
-I said, ooh, ooh we’re in danger
+I said, oh, oh we’re in danger
 Sleeping with a friend, sleeping with a friend Sleeping with a friend